ckelner/AWSResco/README.md

 ## Development
 - Run with: `python -m SimpleHTTPServer` (or your favorite web server)
-- Navigate to: `localhost:8000` (or your favorite web server's configuration)
+- Navigate to: `localhost:8000/dev.html` (or your favorite web server's configuration)

+## Production build
+- Run `sudo bash build.sh` which will uglify css and javascript

+### Build Gaps
+Changes to `dev.html` need to be copied to `index.html` at this time.